neoblack91/Weather/README.md

 ```

-First you open up the read me generator, then in the terminal you type "node.index.js", then you answer the questions that are given to you.
+Click on the app and type your city

 ```

 ### Usage

-To make README generators
+To check the weather

 ### License

- This project is licensed under an GNU GPL v3 license.
+ This project is licensed under an MIT license.

 ## Contributing

-I made this generator using javascript
+Javascript , CSS , Html

 ## Tests